top of page

 A co-occurring disorder can be difficult to diagnose due to the complexity of symptoms, as both may vary in severity.
 We have found, in many cases, people receive treatment for one disorder while the other disorder remains untreated.
 This may occur because both mental and substance use disorders can have biological, psychological, and social components.
 Other reasons may be an overlap of symptoms, or other health issues that needed to be addressed first.
 In any case, the consequences of undiagnosed, untreated, or an undertreated co-occurring disorder can dangerous, if not fatal.

-What are common co-occurring (formerly dual diagnosis) disorders?
+What are common co-occurring (dual diagnosis) disorders?

 Mood Disorders